 Some common examples of situations that result in wrongful death actions include:

 In wrongful death cases, the surviving family of the deceased are entitled to compensation for damages and suffering.
 The nominee or family member of the deceased or the person appointed by the nominee can bring the case to court to claim compensation.

 The compensation can help ease the financial and emotional burdens following such a traumatic loss.
 Compensation may cover medical expenses, funeral expenses, lost income, pain and suffering, loss of companionship and any other costs associated with the wrongful death of their loved one.

 Connecticut’s Wrongful Death Statute, Section 52-555 of the Connecticut General Statue requires that the executor or administrator bring the suit within two years of the date of death, and five years of the date of the injury.

-Wrongful death cases are quite complex, so you should always consult an experienced and skilled Stamford wrongful death attorney at The Reinken Law firm.
+Consult Attorney Eric Reinken – an experienced and skilled Stamford wrongful death attorney at The Reinken Law firm.

 At The Reinken Law Firm, we diligently work to represent injury victims and families in wrongful death cases.
 Call 203-541-0090 to discuss your legal rights and options with a qualified and compassionate advocate.
 All wrongful death cases are handled on a contingency fee basis, so you do not pay us unless we win.